 - Fund operations or routine, custodial and janitorial maintenance of the facility;

 - Construct, renovate, or maintain boating infrastructure tie-up facilities for non-transient vessels.

 Types of Funding Available

 Tier I Projects: In any given funding cycle, the State of California will receive a total of $100,000 for Tier I projects.
 All Tier I projects must meet the eligibility requirements of 50 CFR 86.20.
 Each Tier I project cannot exceed $100,000; however, the State of California may select one (1) or as many Tier I projects as are eligible so long as the aggregate of these projects do not total more than that year’s funding cycle allotment.

-Tier II Projects: In any given funding cycle, and on a nationally competitive basis, the National Boating Infrastructure Grant Program expects to make available between $3 million and $4 million for Tier II projects.
-There are no dollar limits for Tier II projects.
+Tier II Projects: In any given funding cycle, and on a nationally competitive basis, the National Boating Infrastructure Grant Program expects to make available $9.5 million for Tier II projects nationally.
+There are no dollar limits for Tier II projects; however, the maximum award to any state is $1.5 million.
 All Tier II projects must meet the eligibility requirements of 50 CFR 86.20.
 Each project will compete nationally against every other project in Tier II.